 I live in Texas.

 One of our favorite conversations is about the weather.
-It's January and she has seen negative fifteen and had warnings that tell them not to go outside more than ten minutes if they have any skin exposed; whereas I am able to enjoy mid-50s most of the time.
+It’s January and she has seen a negative fifteen and had warnings that tell them not to go outside more than ten minutes if they have any skin exposed; whereas I am able to enjoy the mid-50s most of the time.

 Winter Indoor Activities for Kids

 I love that this game is a two-in-one deal.
 For the first part of it, your kid gets to make their twister game, for the second part, they get to play their created game.